Physwf/soft-opengl/README.md

 # soft-opengl
 An soft implementation of opengles 2.0.

-Well, not 100% implementation, and it't not my goal either.
-My goal by writing this bunch of code is trying to understand the common graphics pipeline.
+The goal of this project is to help myself to understand the hardware graphic pipeline.
+It is base on a series of [blog articles](https://fgiesen.wordpress.com/2013/02/08/triangle-rasterization-in-practice/) .

 ## v0.1 release notes